memtech/memphistechnology.org/source/_posts/2014-03-20-connect-with-memphis-tech.md

     - news
     - social
 ---
-So you've managed to find this site, but how do you get in touch with more of the Memphis.Technology community?
+So you've managed to find this site, but how do you get in touch with more of the Memphis Technology community?
 Here are a few ways:

 Twitter: [@memtech](https://twitter.com/@memtech)